 where the modified score vectors $\ddot\bis_j$ are defined as

 and $\biM_{jj}$ denotes the \th{(j,j)} block of~$\biM_{\biX} = \bfI_N - \biX (\biX^\top\biX )^{-1}\biX^\top$.
-For a proof of equality of \eqref{jackj} and \eqref{jackjMgg}, see \citet*[pp.~675--676]{MNW-bootknife}.
-The modified score vectors in \eqref{ddotbis} are normalized by the factor $\biM_{jj}^{-1}$ in order to undo some of the shrinkage caused by least squares.
-Since the $\biM_{jj}$ are inversely related to cluster leverage \citep*{MNW-influence}, the cluster jackknife CRVE puts more weight on clusters with high leverage compared with the CV$_1$ estimator.
+For a proof of equality of \eqref{jackj} and \eqref{jackjMgg}, see \citet[pp.~675--676]{MNW-bootknife}.
+Normalizing the modified score vectors in \eqref{ddotbis} by the factor $\biM_{jj}^{-1}$ undoes some of the shrinkage caused by least squares.
+Since the $\biM_{jj}$ are inversely related to cluster leverage \citep{MNW-influence}, the cluster-jackknife CRVE puts more weight on clusters with high leverage compared with the CV$_1$ estimator.
 This accounts for the smaller bias of the former relative to the latter, because high-leverage clusters are relatively more important in determining the actual variance of the estimator.